cwivan/xxl-job/README.md

-only for learn cron job
+cron job from xxl-job, add some features